jbloomlab/SARSr-CoV_RBD_MAP/results/summary/homolog_escape.md

 indeed show that the RBD+ gating was drawn more stringently than in the other two batches.
 So, taken together, I do believe quite strongly that these intermediate escape fractions are not distinguishable from escape fractions of 1.
-And therefore, even though from the FACS log, there *were* instances where we could see clouds of cells representing different homologs with differing levels of escape (which we were hoping we could maybe suss out as variation in escape fraction quantities e.g. between 0.8 and 1), I do not think we can effectively distinguish those genotypes when conflated by variance in expression and inherent variance in stringency of RBD+ gating across sort batches.
+And therefore, I wonder across all of the homologs whether we should even display binding as a quantitative 0 to 1 scale, versus just binary yes/no?
+Even though from the FACS log, there *were* instances where we could see clouds of cells representing different homologs with differing levels of escape (which we were hoping we could then maybe see in the phenotypes some small and meaningful differences from 0 or 1), I do not think we can effectively distinguish those genotypes when conflated by variance in expression and inherent variance in stringency of RBD+ gating across sort batches.
+Even though in this scatterplot, we can for the maximally expressing homologs see some variation in the escape scores away from ==0 or ==1 that might be interpretable in the end, I don’t see a super principled way of how to de-conflate varying expression effects here.

     plot(dt_collapse$expression,dt_collapse$escape_frac,pch=16,col="#00000066",xlab="homolog expression",ylab="homolog escape fraction")